gersonfreire/telegram_framework_bolt/src/examples/README.md

    heroku open
    ```

+## Examples

+In folder ` src\examples` there is a couple of examples which is under construction like this framework, but the `host_watch_bot.py `sample is becoming interesting and there is a complete explaining of usage in this document here: [usage of host_watch_bot](src\examples\README.md)

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.